 The Company defines Operational risk as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
-The company uses a web-based software called 'SAS' to report, address and follow-up on operational risk incidents.
-This software is common and consolidated to all Group Audi, hence it is monitored by the Risk Management at Audi Capital as well as Group Audi Operational Risk Management Department.
+The Company uses a web-based software to report, address and follow-up on operational risk incidents.
+This software is common and consolidated to all Group Audi, hence it is monitored by the Risk Management at Audi Capital as well as Group Operational Risk Management Department.

-Operational Risk as at 31/12/2019 Overhead Expenses 2019 SAR '000 Risk Capital Charge (%) Capital Requirement Expenditure-based approach 25,966 25% 6,492
+Operational Risk as at 31/12/2020 Overhead Expenses 2020 SAR '000 Risk Capital Charge (%) Capital Requirement Expenditure-based approach 21,404 25% 5,351

-Audi Capital used the expenditure based approach to assess the operational risk.
-This is performed by multiplying the risk charge (25%) with the yearly overhead expenses to obtain the amount of SAR 6.492 M as per Article 39 of the Prudential Rules.
+The Company used the expenditure based approach to assess operational risk.
+This is performed by multiplying the risk charge (25%) with the yearly overhead expenses to obtain the amount of SAR 5,351 M as per article 39 of the Rules.
 This amount will be computed to derive the capital adequacy ratio of the company.